LittleMorph/copyright-updater.nvim/README.md

 }
 ```

-See `:help copyright-updater` once the plugin is installed for more details.
+See `:help copyright-updater` once the plugin is installed for more details, or read it [here](doc/copyright-updater.txt).

 ## Examples